samapriya/gee_asset_manager_addon/README.md

 optional arguments:
   -h, --help  show this help message and exit
-  --r R       Path & CSV filename where the report will be saved --e E       Path & CSV filename where the errorlog will be saved
+  --r R       Path & CSV filename where the report will be saved

 geeadd.py report --r "report.csv" --e "errorlog.csv"
 ```

 ### Delete a collection with content:

 The delete is recursive, meaning it will delete also all children assets: images, collections and folders.
 Use with caution!